Costa Rica 3-Week Itinerary: The Complete Travel Guide Costa Rica 3-Week Itinerary: The Complete Travel Guide

 Day 6: Puerto Viejo to Tortuguero

-Head north up the coast to beautiful Tortuguero, a lovely village at the heart of the famous Tortuguero national park.
-This is one of the most remote parts of the trip, where accommodation sits on an isolated sand bar strip, and boats are used to reach the national park.
+Head north up the coast to beautiful Tortuguero, a lovely village at the heart of the famous Tortuguero National Park.
+This was one of the most remote parts of our trip, where accommodation sits on an isolated sandbar strip, and boats are used to reach the national park.

 Costa Rica 3 week itinerary night walk Tortuguero